ASPP/2022-bilbao-advanced-numpy/readme.md

-# Advanced Numpy for ASPP  Bordeaux 2021
+# Advanced Numpy for ASPP  Bilbao 2022